CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Gandalf

 One of Gandalf's primary tasks is testing the 3 _Beautiful Gold Rings_ with his special ability.
-This means Gandalf must be untapped and must have joined the company bearing the ting.
+This means Gandalf must be untapped and must have joined the company bearing the ring.
 It should not strain your hand too much to hold the _Magic Ring of Stealth_ and _Lesser Rings_ waiting for the gold rings and Gandalf's test.
 Otherwise, in a company with other characters, Gandalf should feel free to move around gathering resources.

 #### Hazard Play